Wiluna Gold Mine: Third phase: 1980's to today

-APEX
+In 2003, Agincourt Resources purchased Wiluna and conducted extensive resource development drilling which led to the successful development of multiple new high-grade mining fronts.
+Agincourt also mined the free-milling Williamson deposit 17 km to the south of Wiluna.
+In 2007 Agincourt was acquired by Oxiana in a friendly takeover bid; however, Oxiana's main objective was understood to be Agincourt's Martabe gold project in Indonesia.
+At the time of sale, Agincourt had mined out the known deposits leaving only 300 e3ozt of gold in reserves.
+Oxiana on-sold Wiluna in July 2007 to Apex Minerals.

+Apex

 2007

-Having purchased the mine in July 2007 for A$ 29.5 million and placed it into care and maintenance from then on, APEX carried out an assessment of the necessary upgrades required to Wiluna for its three-mine strategy.
+Having purchased the mine in July 2007 for $29.5 million, Apex immediately placed the mine on care and maintenance in order to advance studies on a three-mine strategy to feed the Biox plant from Wiluna and its two other refractory projects located within trucking distance at Gidgee and Youanmi.

 2008

-On 19 March 2008, APEX announced the raising of $62 million to fund the company's program to resume gold production at the Wiluna Gold Mine by the end of 2008.
+On 19 March 2008, Apex announced the raising of $62 million to fund the company's program to resume gold production by the end of 2008.
 The company announced a loss in excess of $60 million for the financial year up to 30 June 2008.
 Despite the loss, it paid out a bonus of $100,000 to each of its three executive directors, increasing their combined wage, including options, from $1,086,861 (2006–07) to $2,715,923 (2007–08).